ImperialCollegeLondon/ReCoDE_Diffusion_Code/README.md

 $$ - \nabla \cdot D(r)\nabla\phi(r) + \Sigma_{a} (r) \phi(r) = S(r) + \nu \Sigma_f (r) \phi (r) $$

 It is therefore also important to have an accurate method of calculation for the diffusion coefficient.
 The diffusion coefficient is equal to 1/3 multiplied by the inverse of the transport cross section.
 For simple neutron diffusion cases involving isotropic scatter, the transport cross section can be set to be equal to the total cross section, which is equal to the sum of the absorption and scattering (including self-scatter) cross sections.
-This can be seen below where $\Sigma_{tr}$ is the transport cross section, $\Sigma_{t}$ is the total cross section, $\Sigma_{a}$ is the absorption cross section and $\Sigma_{s}$ is the scattering cross section. \par
+This can be seen below where $\Sigma_{tr}$ is the transport cross section, $\Sigma_{t}$ is the total cross section, $\Sigma_{a}$ is the absorption cross section and $\Sigma_{s}$ is the scattering cross section.

 $$ D =  \frac{1}{3\Sigma_{tr}} \simeq \frac{1}{3\Sigma_{t}} = \frac{1}{3(\Sigma_{a}+\Sigma_{s})} $$